locationtech/geogig/doc/manual/source/start/tutorial.rst

    Created branch refs/heads/myedits

-The ``-c`` option tells GeoGig to not only create the branch, but also switch the repository to be working on that branch.
-Everything done now will be added to this new history line.
+The ``-c`` option tells GeoGig to not only create the branch, but also, to switch to that branch.
+Everything done will now be added to this new history line.

 .. note:: The default branch is named ``master``.

 Now use the :file:`parks_plus_2features/Raleigh_Park_Locations.shp` file.
 Once again - import, add, and then commit.
 This shapefile contains the same data as the last version, with yet another feature added on.

 .. code-block:: console